First Amendment and Media Law Diversity Moot Court Competition Presented by the ABA Forum on Communications Law

 APPLICATIONS, BRIEFING, ORAL ARGUMENT

-Teams from any ABA-accredited law school are encouraged to apply to participate in the competition.
-Students must be members of the National Black Law Students Association; the National Latino/a Law Student Association; the National Asian Pacific American Law Student Association; the National Native American Law Students Association; or a comparable minority law student organization at their school.
+Students from any ABA-accredited law school are encouraged to apply to participate in the competition.
+Students must be members of a chapter of the National Black Law Students Association; the National Latino/a Law Student Association; the National Asian Pacific American Law Student Association; the National Native American Law Students Association; or a comparable minority law student organization at their school.

-The Competition Committee will select up to eight (8) First Round teams to participate in the Competition.
+The Competition Committee will select up to eight (8) teams to advance to participate in the quarter-final round of the Competition.

-First Round competition requires each team to submit an appeal brief of up to 30 pages, based on the Moot Court Hypothetical.
+The quarter-final round of competition requires each team to submit an appeal brief of up to 30 pages, based on the Moot Court Hypothetical.
+The Moot Court Hypothetical will be announced Friday, August 15, 2014.

-The submitted briefs are reviewed and judged by practicing media law attorneys who will give feedback on semi-finalists’ advocacy skills.
-The four teams with the highest-scoring briefs will participate in semi-final arguments on Thursday, February 6, 2014.
+The submitted briefs are reviewed and judged by practicing media law attorneys.
+The four teams with the highest-scoring briefs will participate in semi-final arguments during the Annual Conference on Thursday, February 5, 2015.

 “I would highly recommend law students to enter the Diversity Moot Court Competition, particularly those of you interested in media and communications law.
 The chance of winning a trip and attending the ABA Media Law Conference is reason enough to enter.
 After last year's competition, I was able to meet some of this country's leading attorneys practicing in the area of communications law for private law firms, media companies, the federal government, and nonprofit organizations.